 ◊◊◊◊◊

-Both the topic of James McNary and the towns that bare his name are ripe for research.
+Both the topic of James McNary and the towns that bear his name are ripe for research.
 One could look at the business, the man, or the towns— through the lenses of social, racial, and environmental histories.
 FHS has materials on Cady Lumber and its move from Louisiana to Arizona and life there among the big white pines.
 The move to Arizona and the history of the company was captured in a lengthy article in American Lumberman magazine in 1926.
 In addition to this article and McNary’s autobiography, we have the records of the National Lumber Manufacturers Association, which contains McNary’s correspondence from when he was its president from 1937 to 1939.
 The Cady Lumber Corporation materials include copies of the contracts signed by Apache Lumber in 1918 with the government and when Cady bought them out.
 We also have information on Southwest Forest Industries, including several annual reports and press releases from the 1980s.
 Secondary sources include Curtis Wienker’s article-length study of the town, “McNary: A Predominantly Black Company Town in Arizona” (Negro History Bulletin, 1974) and Arthur R. Gómez’s 2001 study “Industry and Indian Self-determination: Northern Arizona’s Apache Lumbering Empire, 1870-1970,” in Forests Under Fire: A Century of Ecosystem Mismanagement in the Southwest.
 The Cady operations, which at one point was the largest contract producer of timber in northern Arizona, are also discussed in a history of Region 3, Timeless Heritage.
 Speaking of northern Arizona, the Arizona Historical Society has some papers on Southwest Forest Industries and Northern Arizona University has images and 3 related oral histories.

 I was wondering if you ever considered changing the structure of